xjtu-omics/Scissor/README.md

 ### Use cases

 Before we go to certain cases, it has to be aware that CGRs is a cluster of SVs, belonging to one haplotype.
 Therefore, Scissor only manipulate sequence segments on same haplotype.
-But you can provide two haplotypes in FASTA format and use one of the haplotypes for CGR simulation.
+There are three FASTA files will be used in Scissor workflow:

+- template.fa: sequence where CGRs are implanted.
+- variation.fa: sequence with CGRs.
+- reference.fa: normal reference genome.
+It can be used as the template sequence.

 #### Scissor common workflow